 Purchasing your first property is a milestone in life.
-Later down the road you may consider purchasing a second property to use as a rental property.
+Later down the road, you may consider purchasing a second property to use as a rental property.
 If so, you need to understand that there are differences in occupancy terms between the house you reside in and the properties you rent out.

 Purchasing a property to rent out might be a good strategy to earn extra income if your lifestyle can accommodate the additional time required to be a landlord.
-Generally, mortgage companies charge higher interest rates on properties that are not owner occupied, meaning you won't be living in the house regularly.
+Generally, mortgage companies charge higher interest rates on properties that are not owner-occupied, meaning you won't be living in the house regularly.
 So, be prepared to see a higher interest rate than on your first mortgage.
 Rental properties are also considered investment properties, which will create income tax consequences.

-Owner Occpied Rental Property
+Owner-Occupied Rental Property

 Property owned for investment purposes generates income, so the income will need to be disclosed.
-However, there are deductions available such as upkeep costs and depreciation factors that can lower the total tax liability on the rental income.
+However, there are still deductions available such as upkeep costs and depreciation factors that can lower the total tax liability on the rental income.
 Your tax preparer can answer questions related to your specific situation.